SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 factors: the open-source health and range of supported features.

-The open-source software health is crucial and container registry implementation should pass it to be SCS-compliant.
+The open-source software health is crucial and container registry implementation should pass it.
 The OSS health check evaluates several important metrics of an open source software like whether the code/community/development/design is fully open or whether the project's maturity, security, and activity are on the desired level.
 This check also evaluates the lock-in risk due to possible single points of